 A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data throughout the research project, and what mechanisms you will use at the end of your project to share and preserve your data.
-It typically includes information on:
+The Data Management Plan is your panning tool, and it will help you to formalise the process for managing your research data from project initiation to completion, it will help you identify weaknesses in your plan or gaps in your provisions, and it is a way to record what you intend to do (which can be very helpful for team work).

-Although you may have already considered some or all of these issues with regard to your research project, writing them down helps to formalise the process, identify weaknesses, and provide a record of what you intend(ed) to do.
-Data Management Plans should be created in the early stages of a research project and are designed to be working documents that should be periodically updated as the project proceeds or if there are any significant changes to the initial project plan.
+Data Management Plans should be created in the early stages of a research project (ideally by month 6 of the project) and are designed to be working documents that should be periodically updated as the project proceeds or if there are any significant changes to the initial project plan.

 DMPonline is is a web-based tool to help researchers write data management plans (DMPs) to meet institutional and funder requirements.
 Designed and developed by the Digital Curation Centre (DCC) in the UK, the tool includes a number of templates for funders (including a Health Research Board DMP template) so researchers can write DMPs according to the specific requirements they need to meet.
 It provides relevant questions together with guidance and example answers to help you respond.
 You can share your plan with collaborators to co-write it and export it in a number of different formats.